Oluwakemi-moyin/Retail_Data/README.md

 5. Strategic Implication
-   - The Store had the highest revenue in the month of November.
+   - The Store had the highest total revenue in the month of November.
-   - The Store had the lowest revenue in the month of February.
+   - The Store had the lowest total revenue in the month of February.
    - United Kingdom and Netherlands are the best performing regions.
    - Customers 14646, 18102 and 17450 are the top 3 revenue generating customers.
    - Paper Craft(Little Birdie) is the best selling product for the two year periods.